neuralmagic/deepsparse/logging-sdk/README.md

      engine_inputs:
        mapping:
          - func: builtins/channel-mean               # pre-defined function (logs per channel mean pixel)
-           frequency: 10                             # logs channel-mean once per 10 predictions
+           frequency: 10                             # logs once per 10 predictions
            # target:                                 # not specified, defaults to all loggers

      # engine_outputs:                               # not specified, so not logged
      # pipeline_outputs:                             # not specified, so not logged
 ```
+This configuration does the following system logging:
+- Deployment Details, Request Details, and Dynamic Batch Latency groups are turned off
+- Prediction Latency and Resource Utilization groups are turned on

-This configuration does the following at each stage of the Pipeline:
+This configuration does the following data logging at each respective stage of the pipeline:
-- **Pipeline Inputs**: Raw data (from the `identity` function) is logged to Prometheus once every 100 predictions and a custom function called `my_fn` is applied once every 1000 predictions and is logged to all loggers.
+- Pipeline Inputs: `xxx` data is logged to Prometheus once every 100 predictions and a custom function called `my_fn` is applied once every 1000 predictions and is logged to all loggers.
-- **Engine Inputs**: The `channel-mean` function is applied once per 10 predictions and is logged to all loggers.
+- Engine Inputs: The `xxx` function is applied once per 10 predictions and is logged to all loggers.
-- **Engine Outputs**: No logging occurs at this stage
-- **Pipeline Outputs**: No logging occurs at this stage
+- Engine Outputs + Pipeline Outputs: No logging occurs at this stage

 </details>